ThePhD/sol2/docs/source/api/error.rst

 		error(const std::string& str): std::runtime_error("Lua: error: " + str) {}
 	};

 If an eror is thrown by Sol, it is going to be of this type.
-We use this in a single place: the default ``at_panic`` function we bind on construction of a :ref:`sol::state<state#set-panic>`.
+We use this in a single place: the default ``at_panic`` function we bind on construction of a :ref:`sol::state<set-panic>`.
 If you turn :doc:`off exceptions<../exceptions>`, the chances of you seeing this error are :doc:`nil<types>`.

 As it derives from ``std::runtime_error``, which derives from ``std::exception``, you can catch it with a ``catch (const std::exception& )`` clause in your try/catch blocks.